apache/incubator-heron/website2/docs/heron-architecture.md

 The **TM** creates an ephemeral [ZooKeeper](http://zookeeper.apache.org) node to ensure that there's only one **TM** for the topology and that the **TM** is easily discoverable by any process in the topology.
-The **TM** also constructs the [physical plan](../topologies#physical-plan) for a topology which it relays to different components.
+The **TM** also constructs the [physical plan](heron-topology-concepts#physical-plan) for a topology which it relays to different components.

 ![Topology Master](assets/tmaster.png)